Self-Awareness

 Once you’re familiar with meditation, try advanced reflection by focusing on various perspectives and thoughts.

-However, meditation is only good for finding problems, and won’t necessarily give any solutions.
+However, meditation only helps find problems and typically doesn’t give any solutions.

 Why bother with awareness?

-We can’t live healthy lives if our subconscious always drives us.
+We can’t live healthy lives when our subconscious always drives us:

 • Constant fear of loss leads to more stress.